-Former Wisconsin Gov. Tony Earl has died at age 86
+Democrat Tony Earl, former Wisconsin governor, dies at 86

 Earl never ran for office again.
 Instead, he set up shop in Madison as an attorney and became an outspoken advocate for good governance reforms.
 In 1996, he reorganized Common Cause of Wisconsin, a group that argues for campaign finance and election reforms, and he also later served as a board member of the Joyce Foundation, a charitable organization focusing on the Great Lakes region.

-For more than three decades, including his four years as governor, the silver-bearded Earl frequented the Madison restaurant Avenue, located just down the street from the Capitol.
+For more than three decades, including his four years as governor, the silver-bearded Earl frequented the Madison restaurant Avenue Bar, located just down the street from the Capitol.
 There he was known to enjoy a pint or two of LaBatt beer as he talked politics with reporters, former and current politicians, old friends and neighborhood residents who stopped in for the popular Friday fish fry.

-Earl, in an August 2013 interview at the Avenue, said he had no regrets about his time in office.
+Earl, in August 2013 at the Avenue, said he had no regrets about his time in office.

 “Somebody told me when I was elected, ‘You’re about to embark on a mountaintop experience.’
 And it really was in many, many ways,” Earl said.
 “I loved the retail politics.
 I loved to get around the state.
 I enjoyed all these little festivals.”